hnryjmes/hnryjmes/README.md

-I am an engineer with a professional background in data engineering and software engineering.
+I am a software engineer with a professional background in data engineering and software engineering.